 The step of evolving two sexes was inevitable because of the huge advantage that sexual reproduction provides.
 Sexual reproduction involves combining gene pools from two parents and allows more rapid development of genetic diversity.
 Lifeforms can adapt more quickly to changing environments.
 Those individuals with a more advantageous set of genes reproduce and survive more successfully on average than those who are less advantaged.
 Many organisms reproduce by using this method, called natural selection.

+The reason we have genitals is because we have two sexes: male and female.
+Sexual reproduction involves combining genetic material from two parents.
 Every human embryo develops a pair of gonads.
 The sex chromosomes determine whether the gonads in the embryo become the testes (for a boy) or the ovaries (for a girl).
 The gonads become centres for the production of genetic material (eggs or spermatozoa).
-The ovaries store the eggs, which are held until they mature and are then released one at a time in a woman’s monthly cycle.
-Once the testes of a male foetus start producing androgens (primarily male hormones such as testosterone) they drive further change, which is concluded at puberty.
+A girl is born with her genetic material: immature eggs.
+Once the testes of a male foetus start producing androgens (male hormones such as testosterone) they drive further change, which is concluded at puberty.
 This process is called sexual differentiation.